CRM Navigation: finding your way around29 Jun 2020

 There are a number of ways you can customise the contents of the sidebar to better fit your business.

 The first is changing the order of the modules in both the Jump to and Quick Create menus.
 We recommend changing these from the default alphabetical order to move those modules your team uses the most to the top.
-This saves everyone time because they don’t have to scroll to find the modules they need.
+This saves time (efficiency) because they don’t have to scroll to find the modules they need.

 You could also type “ctrl + k” to find the module you need as well.